Yvand/Hugo-EntraCP/content/docs/how-to/configure-proxy.md

 toc: true
 ---

-In EntraCP, the proxy is now set directly in the AzureCP configuration, you no longer need to set it on all the .config files manually.
+In EntraCP, the proxy is now set directly in the EntraCP configuration, you no longer need to set it on all the .config files manually.

 ## Configure the proxy for EntraCP